A Foodie's rants and raves

 are a more manageable size, If there is a lot of liquid drain through a sieve.5 oz.
 Guanciale3T extra virgin olive oil1 clove garlic, peeled and finely diced2 medium onion finely diced1t red pepper flakes1/4 cup dry white winesea salt1 lb Bucatini, this can be found in most markets, it is thick spagetti with a hole through

 it, kind of like a straw.Thick spagetti can also be used.3/4 cup freshly grated pecorino Romano cheese,takethe time and grate your own.fresh ground

-black pepper.In a large sause pan combine guanciale,oil and garlic.Cook over medium-low heat, stirring occasionally until garlic begins to turn golden, seven minutes or so.Use a slotted spoon and remove
+black pepper.In a large sauce pan combine guanciale,oil and garlic.Cook over medium-low heat, stirring occasionally until garlic begins to turn golden, seven minutes or so.Use a slotted spoon and remove

 garlic from pot.Add onion and red pepper flakes, cook for another six minutes until onion is softened.add wine, increase heat to medium high and cook another three minutes until wine is mostly evaporated.
-Cover and simmer until sauce is ritch and flavorful,
+Add tomatoes, cover and simmer until sauce is ritch

-about 50 minutes, remove from heat.Boil Bucatini in pot of salted water until desired just beforedesired doneness, drain pasta and put back into pot, add sauce and continue cooking until desired doneness is reached.Put into serving bowls snd grate cheese
+and flavorful, about 50 minutes, remove from heat.Boil Bucatini in pot of salted water until desired just beforedesired doneness, drain pasta and put back into pot, add sauce and continue cooking until desired doneness is reached.Put into serving bowls

 salted water to boil in a potMeanwhile, in a medium bowl wisk together cheeses, 1/3 cup waterand egg yolkes along with a generous pinch salt and pepper.in a medium non-stick skillet, combine oil and panchetta cook over